Divisiones Regionales de Fútbol in Castile and León: Primera Regional

 Primera Regional is the sixth level of competition of the Spanish Football League in the Community of Castile and León.

 The league

 The Primera División Regional is played in two groups of 16 teams.
-At the end of the season, the champion of each group and the best runner-up are promoted.
+At the end of the season, the champion of each group are promoted.
+Two next best ranked teams from each group qualificate for the promotion play-offs, where they compete for one promotion spot.
 Bottom four teams from Group A and bottom three from Group B are relegated to Primera División Provincial Aficionado.
 Further teams may be relegated to maintain a league of 32 teams.